-Hydrogen creates the possibility of emission-free mobility for all sectors.
-Hydrogen offers a suitable solution, particularly for segments in which the use of renewable energy and zero-emissions is fraught with all kinds of technical and practical obstacles.
+Hydrogen creates the possibility of emission-free mobility for all transport sectors.
+Hydrogen offers a suitable solution, particularly for segments in which the use of renewable energy and zero-emissions is still fraught with all kinds of technical and practical obstacles.

 Major progress is being made in the application of renewable energy sources.
 In terms of cost, solar and wind energy can also effectively compete with fossil fuels.
 The challenge is not so much in generating renewable energy, but in storing and distributing the energy.
 This is where hydrogen offers significant advantages.
-As experts in clean energy we are convinced that hydrogen is a vital link in the energy transition.
+As experts in clean energy, we are convinced that hydrogen is a vital link in the energy transition.